OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/instructions.md

 ```
 {: codeblock}

-Save the **PropertiesResource.jacva ** by pressing the 'x' button and pressing 'save'.
+Save the **PropertiesResource.java ** by pressing the 'x' button and pressing 'save'.

 Rebuild the application